SergiyStoyan/CliverRoutines/README.md

 - (option) automatic old log cleanup;

 ### How to use:
-Add the following calls in the beginning of the app:
+Add the following call in the beginning of the app:

 (optionally) Cliver.Log.Initialize();

-To write to log call either Cliver.Log.Write() or Cliver.Log.Main.Write() or more specific methods.
+To write to log, call either Cliver.Log.Write() or Cliver.Log.Main.Write() or more specific methods.

 Review my C# projects in github to see live examples.